fortana-co/react-dropzone-uploader/README.md

 These objects give you all the metadata you could want for creating a customized, reactive file dropzone, file input, or file uploader.

 Note that `fileWithMeta` objects __are mutable__.
 If you mutate them, RDU may behave unexpectedly, so don't do this!

+>This is why, for example, `onChangeStatus` receives (fileWithMeta, status) instead of just (fileWithMeta).
+Client code gets the correct, immutable value of `status` when `onChangeStatus` was called, even if fileWithMeta is later mutated.

 `getUploadParams` and `onChangeStatus` have an explicit API for merging new values into a file's meta.
 If you return something like `{ meta: { newKey: newValue } }` from these functions, RDU merges the new values into the file's `meta`.